 Bad credit bites.
-A low score can stick you with high-interest rates (assuming you get approved for additional credit at all), make it difficult for you to find a decent place to live, affect your ability to get a job and limit your opportunities for advancement.
+A low score can stick you with high-interest rates, assuming you get approved for additional credit at all.
+It can also make it difficult for you to find a decent place to live, affect your ability to get a job and limit your opportunities for advancement.
 If you live with bad credit, you know this all too well.
 The good news is, bad credit doesn’t have to negatively impact your life forever.
-How long, then, must you wait to see an improvement to your score?
+How long, then, must you wait to start improving your bad credit score?
 The answer depends on a number of factors, including the type of negative marks on your history, the extent of the damage and your future spending behavior.

 The Longevity of Negative Information

 Generally speaking, negative credit information remains on a person’s credit report for seven years.
 However, there are exceptions to this rule.
 For instance, some bankruptcies can affect consumers’ scores for as long as 10 years.
 Hard inquiries stay on your report for two years.
 Almost every other type of information, however, including charged-off accounts, late payments, repossessions, foreclosures and civil claims judgments, remains on your credit report for seven years.